 Doctor of Education and Master of Educational Psychology/PhD (combined degree): applications close 31 August 2017.

-All other graduate research degrees (PhD, MPhil, Master of Education - Research): applications close 16 October 2017.
+All other graduate research degrees (PhD, MPhil, Master of Education - Research): applications close 23 October 2017.
+Please note: this deadline has been extended from the original closing date of 16 October.

 Semester 2, 2018